Forgot Password

 Cold Temperatures

 At high altitude and during winter, the temperature is below freezing, and the risk of hypothermia is higher.
-Bring warm clothing layers, insulated jackets, gloves, and a good sleeping bag that is rated for be weather.
+Bring warm clothing layers, insulated jackets, gloves, and a good sleeping bag that is rated for extreme weather.

 Trail Conditions